tonykim07/ece532-self-driving-car/README.md

 Ensure you have cloned https://github.com/Digilent/vivado-library and added it to your repo search path since this project uses ips from Digilent's Vivado ip library.

 # Demonstration of the project
-Below is a youtuble link for a video demonstration of our project [https://youtu.be/XnSOvw2S5GE](https://youtu.be/XnSOvw2S5GE)
+Below is a youtube link for a video demonstration of our project [https://youtu.be/XnSOvw2S5GE](https://youtu.be/XnSOvw2S5GE)